dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

     _items.myitem().send(ON); // let there be light
 ```

 ## Create a simple rule

 This rule is triggered only by an 'ON' state update of an item linked to a detector, and then lights a bulb.
+Put your rules files under the `automation/jsr223` directory and name it with a `.java` extension.

 ```java
 import helper.generated.EnumStrings;